mdowst/Fast-Deploy-Microsoft-Teams-for-Education/README.md

 This solution will help you creating logins and emails for all students and teachers, create a Teams site for each class, and assigning the teacher and students to the correct classes.

-We realize that not everyone who is in need of the solution, is a technology guru.
-So, we have tried to make it as simple as possible to implement this for your school.
+We realize that not everyone who is in need of the solution is a technology guru.
+So we have tried to make it as simple as possible to implement this for your school.
 If you have any questions or issues with this solution, please feel free to reach out to me on Twitter [@mdowst](https://twitter.com/MDowst).

 # Overview
 ## Requirements